UES Class Evaluations

 Priority Access to Grades

-In addition to being eligible for the incentive prize drawings, students who complete ALL their course evaluations will also be given priority access to view their grades in CourseBook before grades are made available in Orion.
+Students who complete ALL their course evaluations will also be given priority access to view their grades in CourseBook before grades are made available in Orion.
 CourseBook is updated several times each day.
 Once your professor enters the grades, they will appear in CourseBook after the next refresh.

 Email Based Class Evaluation